xconny/Koreader-Senet/README.md

 # 🐍 Senet for KOReader

-An ancient Egyptian board game brought to [KOReader](https://github.com/koreader/koreader) – play Senet directly on your e-reader.
+A lesser known ancient Egyptian board game, symobolizing the souls journey through the afterlife brought to [KOReader](https://github.com/koreader/koreader) – play Senet directly on your e-reader.

 **Game**